 49. Invest in wall-hung solutions to save floor space

 Forget the weird coat tripod in the middle of this hallway – the real focus should be on those wall-hung solutions.
 There's everything there for coats, hats, bags...
 Then all those annoying pieces of clutter that get in the way or get lost (keys, paperwork, stuff) are all kept neatly on the pegboard.
 The clever touch?
 The mirror with the light that reflects off it: that keeps the space feeling roomy.

 50. Find a slimline solution for a small hallway

 If you're looking for small hallway ideas, this storage solution is for you.
 Not only does it provide plenty of space to store the shoes you wear on a daily basis, it also creates a pretty focal point when teamed with a gorgeous round mirror.

-Even modest sized homes have decent under stair storage space that is usually massively under-exploited.
-Make the most of yours by putting in a central door to create a spacious cupboard for large items (or lots of small ones); a door beneath the bottom steps for seldom used items; and use leftover space for a shelved-out niche, like the one below.
+Even modest-sized homes have decent under stair storage space that is usually massively under-exploited.
+Make the most of yours by putting in a central door to create a spacious cupboard for large items (or lots of small ones); a door beneath the bottom steps for seldom-used items; and use leftover space for a shelved-out niche.